DVE91/translator-platform-server/README.md

 ### About the app

-If you want to try it out, check out [this section](#how-to-use-and-intall-this-app) that takes you through the process.

 :eyes: [You can find the deployed version of this project here](https://naughty-lumiere-bdfc94.netlify.app/) :eyes:
+If you want to try it out, check out [installments and demo's on the client side](https://github.com/DVE91/translator-platform-client).

 Sometimes you need a translation that takes into account specific culture references, or needs to convey a certain sentiment to its reader.
 To avoid embarrassing mistakes, you need someone that can transcreate, not just translate, communications aligned with your brand.